rotundasoftware/class-con-leche/README.md

 Walrus = Class.extend( {
 	initialize : function() {
-		// called when class instance is created console.log( 'I am a baby walrus' );
+		// initialize is called when class instance is created console.log( 'I am a baby walrus' );
 	},